-Local councils also have different interpretations so its a good idea to speak to either your builder to find out what you’re options are when building on your block.
+Local councils also have different interpretations so it’s a good idea to speak to your builder to find out what your options are when building on your block.

 Homes can range from a single storey to 3 storeys high, and usually have front and back gardens or courtyards.
 Most terraces share dividing walls.

 Most terrace homes also still have a title which means you own the land & the house sits on.